Machine Code is Typed

 has such an annotation in the argument width

 .
-This informations is carried around through your operations and all belt slots, such that an eventual storeu
+This information is carried around through your operations and all belt slots, such that an eventual storeu

 operation knows how many bytes to actually write to memory.
 We don’t want to, say, pad an 8-bit integer to the full 128-bit register width when saved to memory.
 So Mill has runtime type information, and values of different types sometimes behave differently.